 \begin{claim} Let $\mathcal{C}$ be a CI for $\beta$ with nominal coverage probability $1-\alpha$ (i.e., $\inf_{(\beta, \gamma', \delta') \in \mathbb{R}^{2 + 2k}} P(\beta \in \mathcal{C}) \geq 1-\alpha$).
 If there is no overlap, then $\sup_{(\beta, \gamma', \delta') \in \mathbb{R}^{2 + 2k}} \E_{(\beta, \gamma', \delta')} \mu(\mathcal{C}) = \infty.$ \end{claim}

-\begin{remark} The proposition applies to \textit{any} CI $\mathcal{C}$ without restricting it to be fixed length CIs based on affine estimators.
+\begin{remark} The proposition applies to \textit{any} CI $\mathcal{C}$ without restricting it to be a fixed-length CI based on affine estimators.
 Hence, the result establishes that some restriction on the parameter space is necessary to obtain informative CIs when overlap fails.
 Note that when the focus is on fixed-length CIs, which includes many existing CIs, as is the case for this paper, the result implies that $\mu(\mathcal{C}) = \infty$.
-That is, there does not exist any non-trivial CI that has correct coverage if one were to restrict attention to CIs that take the usual form of ``linear estimator $\pm$ critical value'' \end{remark}
+That is, there does not exist any non-trivial CI that has correct coverage if one were to restrict attention to CIs that take the usual form of ``linear estimator $\pm$ critical value.'' \end{remark}

-\begin{proof} By \cite{low1997nonparametric}, the worst case length is lower bounded by $(1-\alpha- \varepsilon/4) \omega(\varepsilon)$, where $\omega(\varepsilon)$ is the \emph{modulus of continuity} (see, e.g., \citealp{donoho1994statistical} or \citealp{armstrong_optimal_2018}) defined as
+\begin{proof} By \cite{low1997nonparametric}, the worst case length is lower bounded by $(1-\alpha- \epsilon/4) \omega(\epsilon)$, where $\omega(\epsilon)$ is the \emph{modulus of continuity} (see, e.g., \citealp{donoho1994statistical} or \citealp{armstrong_optimal_2018}) defined as